L0rd-Kam0S/SSHWebClient/README.md

 # Simple SSH Web Client
-Simple SSH Web Client for your Wifi Pineapple
+Simple SSH Web Client for your Wifi Pineapple<br>
-Note: Make sure prior you have internet sharing setup or make sure to have your Wifi Client Mode Connected to a client with Internet.
+Note: Make sure prior you have internet sharing setup or make sure to have your Wifi Client Mode Connected to a client with Internet.<br>

 # Manual Setup with SSH